 Partner Agencies will receive an electronic invoice each month if there is a balance due.
-All payments are due on the invoice date.
-After 30 days, it will be considered past due.
-After 60 days, the unpaid invoice is considered delinquent, and all Partner Agency privileges are suspended until paid in full.
-Partner Agencies may contact the Food Bank Finance Director at (903) 617-2011 to arrange payments of past due invoices.
+All payments are due within 30 days of the invoice date or it will be considered past due.
+After 60 days, the unpaid invoice is considered delinquent and all Partner Agency privileges are suspended until paid in full.
+Partner Agencies may contact the Food Bank Finance Director at (903) 617-2011 to arrange for payments of past due invoices.